pamatiwari/About-Udaphoch/README.md

 # PHOC YE TEMPORARY APP KA NAME HAI ISKA MATLAB YE TEMPORARY APP NAME HAI KUCH BHI

-Last updated: 02 January 2026
+Last updated: 15 January 2026

+Phocyyyyy:  AI Color & Style Transfer

-# Introduction
+# Short Description :
-PHOC is an advanced color transfer application designed to apply cinematic color styles across images and videos using powerful server-side processing.
+Professional AI-powered color transfer in one click.
+Apply color styles across images and videos instantly using advanced server-side AI processing.

+# Introduction :

+Phocyyyyy is a professional AI-powered application designed to simplify and enhance color styling in your images and videos.
+Apply color styles instantly using AI-powered server-side processing., Phocyyyyy allows you to apply the color style of any source media to your target media with just a single tap.

+What makes Phocyyyyy unique is its ability to work across different media formats, not just within the same type:

+Image to Image: Apply the color style of one photo to another.

+Video to Video: Transfer the color style from one video to another.

+Image to Video: Give your videos the visual tone of your favorite image.

+Video to Image: Apply the color style of a video frame to your photos.

-The app is built for users who want professional-looking color grading results without complex tools or technical knowledge.
+With one-click AI color style transfer and professional color enhancement tools, Phocyyyyy is built for creators who want fast, simple, and high-quality color transformation without complex editing workflows.

+// introduction tak ho gaya hai niche ka abhi bahi hai

 # What PHOC Does